by Pass The Keys | Host Tips | 8 Apr 2017

 |EH3||EH3 is central and includes both Stockbridge and West End areas of the city, which are both popular with visitors to the city.
 Only a short walk to the city centre so remains popular with tourists.|

 |EH6||Slightly further out from the city centre but with good transport links to central Edinburgh.
 Properties to the north of EH6 are closer to the waterfront and thus are more popular and can command higher rates.|

 |EH7||Covers a large area of the city but homes in this area tend to be in quieter residential areas a little further out from the city centre however have good transport links.
 Larger homes in these areas can attract larger parties and thus higher nightly rates.|

 |EH9||Relatively central location and so a popular area for tourists to stay.
 The area itself has quite a bit going on and so is a great place for guests to stay.|

 |EH11||Covers a large area of the city however areas such as Stenhouse and Haymarket are very popular and can be closer to the city centre.
 Other areas such as Sighthill and Calder are a little further out and so will have lower occupancy and appeal to tourists.|

 Being a historical city with numerous festivals and activities, it is not surprising Edinburgh is 9th most expensive Airbnb city.
 No matter you are already a host on Airbnb in Edinburgh, or you are looking to start your Airbnb hosting journey, Pass The Keys will help you achieve your goal.
-In the meantime, why not do a free online income assessment to see how much you could earn from your Edinburgh property?
-If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818 or find out more here.
+In the meantime, why not do a Free Assessment to see how much you could earn from your Edinburgh property?
+If you have any questions about hosting in Edinburgh, contact us on 020 8050 2818 or find out more here and in our blog.